How we calculate AI visibility

 05How often does the index update?

 Monthly.
-Each edition runs all queries fresh across all 5 AI platforms, discovers brands from the new responses, and recalculates all scores.
+Each edition runs all prompts fresh across all 5 AI platforms, discovers brands from the new responses, and recalculates all scores.
 New categories are added regularly.
-Historical comparisons (the delta column) show month-over-month change in visibility scores.
+Month-over-month comparisons resume from July 2026 — June was a basis-change edition (4 → 5 platforms) so deltas are intentionally not shown for this edition.

 06How do brands get included?